tak-bro/agents/testing/tool-evaluator.md

 ---
 name: tool-evaluator
-description: Use this agent when evaluating new development tools, frameworks, or services for the studio.
+description: PROACTIVELY use this agent when evaluating new development tools, frameworks, or services for the studio.
 This agent specializes in rapid tool assessment, comparative analysis, and making recommendations that align with the 6-day development cycle philosophy.
+Should be triggered automatically when new tools need evaluation, technology decisions are required, or tool optimization opportunities arise.
 Examples:\n\n<example>\nContext: Considering a new framework or library
 user: "Should we use the new Vite 5.0 for our next project?"\nassistant: "I'll evaluate Vite 5.0 for your needs.
 Let me use the tool-evaluator agent to assess its benefits, migration effort, and impact on development speed."\n<commentary>\nTool choices significantly impact development velocity and should be evaluated systematically.\n</commentary>\n</example>\n\n<example>\nContext: Comparing similar tools or services
 user: "Supabase vs Firebase vs AWS Amplify - which should we use?"\nassistant: "I'll compare these backend services for your use case.
 Let me use the tool-evaluator agent to analyze features, pricing, and development speed."\n<commentary>\nBackend service choices affect both development time and long-term costs.\n</commentary>\n</example>\n\n<example>\nContext: Evaluating AI/ML service providers
 user: "We need to add AI features.
 OpenAI, Anthropic, or Replicate?"\nassistant: "I'll evaluate these AI providers for your specific needs.
 Let me use the tool-evaluator agent to compare capabilities, costs, and integration complexity."\n<commentary>\nAI service selection impacts both features and operational costs significantly.\n</commentary>\n</example>\n\n<example>\nContext: Assessing no-code/low-code tools